-3.2 Refining the conceptual framework: some evidence from an application to consumer-goods companies different markets, with regard to both products and geographical context and, moreover, the majority of consumer-goods companies trace their origins back through the twentieth century (Porter, 1974).
+To corroborate the initial proposed framework, we apply the proposed model to one specific typology of organization: consumer-goods companies.
+Consumer-goods companies are one of the principal typologies of large organizations (Porter, 1980).
+They frequently operate in different markets, with regard to both products and geographical context and, moreover, the majority of consumer-goods companies trace their origins back through the 20th century (Porter, 1974).
 This notwithstanding, consumer-goods companies have traditionally focused on innovating products and services to strive in a competitive arena (Barras, 1986).
-Indeed, according to Chui and Fleming (2011), consumer-goods companies are leading the big data revolution together with banks, retailers and social media.
-Interestingly, consumer-good companies' have applied BDA also on production side cannot; hence, it is possible to observe how BDA-capable BPMS could affect production efficiency.
+Indeed, according to Chui and Fleming (2011), consumergoods companies are leading the big data revolution together with banks, retailers, and social media.
+Interestingly, consumer-good companies' have applied BDA also on production side cannot, hence, it is possible to observe how BDA capable BPMS could affect production efficiency.
 In addition to this, because consumer-goods companies are frequently characterized by different units delegated to exploration and exploitation, they frequently share some traits of ambidextrous organizations (Tushman and O'Reilly, 1996; O'Reilly and Tushman, 2013).
 Thus, consumer-goods companies represent a suitable opportunity to apply our framework to a real-world context.
-Moving from these considerations, the authors have consulted both practitioner-oriented literature and three senior and junior data analysts from large US-based consumer-goods companies.
-This enabled the authors to refine the framework, gather some insights from practice and ground the framework in the identified setting.
+Moving from these considerations, the authors have consulted both practitioner-oriented literature and three senior and junior data analysts from large US based consumer-goods companies.
+This enabled the authors to refine the framework, gather some insights from practice, and ground the framework in the identified setting.